gmichnikov/gmich/app/projects/better_signups/prds/lottery_prd.md

 1. **Collect all entries** for this element
 2. **Apply list limits** (if enabled):
-   - Track how many spots each user has already won in this lottery run
+   - Track how many spots each family member has already won in this lottery run
-   - Filter out entries for users who have already reached their limit
+   - Filter out entries for family members who have already reached their limit
 3. **Randomly select winners**:
    - Select the number of winners equal to available spots
    - Use random selection from eligible entries
-4. **Create pending signups** for winners (requiring acceptance within 24 hours)
+4. **Create pending signups** for winners (requiring acceptance within 24 hours, with `source='lottery'`)
 5. **Handle waitlist** (if enabled on this list):
    - Take remaining non-winning entries
    - Randomly order them
    - Add to waitlist in that random order
-   - Note: Users at their limit can still be on waitlists, but existing waitlist logic prevents them from moving up
+   - Note: Family members at their limit can still be on waitlists, but existing waitlist logic prevents them from moving up

 ### Under-subscribed Lotteries